A collaboration between :

 Institute of Latin American Studies

-Senate House, Malet Street, WC1E 7HU
+Senate House, The Court Room, Malet Street, WC1E 7HU

-Glass of wine, refreshments and nibbles included.
+Refreshments and nibbles included.

 We welcome Bolivia’s 2016 Chevening Scholars to the UK and this event offers each of the eight the opportunity to give a short presentation about their background and planned research.